MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 - **PersonId**, **ManagerId**, and **Organization** - For details, see [Attribute reference](https://docs.microsoft.com/viva/insights/setup/prepare-organizational-data#attribute-reference).
 - **LevelDesignation** - Defines the reporting hierarchy and is used in a lot of workplace analysis.
-- **EmployeeId** - Secondary unique identifier that’s used a key for joining Viva Insights data with other data sources.

-Many advanced use cases can use this workflow to export the Viva Insights query output into a database to join it with other data sources for a comprehensive analysis of organizational collaboration patterns.
+- **EmployeeId** - Secondary unique identifier that’s used as a key for joining Viva Insights data with other external data sources.
+Many advanced use cases can use this workflow to export the Viva Insights query output into a database to join with other data sources for a comprehensive analysis of organizational collaboration patterns.
+Because PersonId in Viva Insights is automatically de-identified in the system and in query results, you must add a secondary identifier (EmployeeId) as a key for the join scenarios.

 >[!Note]
 >If you prefer not to use LevelDesignation and EmployeeId, you can change the PySpark script and the database table creation script to remove these attributes.